Nose Electric Railway

-The Nose Electric Railway Co., Ltd. (能勢電鉄株式会社, Nose Dentetsu) (pronounced No-say), occasionally abbreviated as Nose Railway or Noseden (能勢電), is a Japanese private railway company headquartered in Kawanishi, Hyogo, which links several areas in the mountainous Nose, Osaka, area to Kawanishi-noseguchi Station in Kawanishi, where one can transfer to Hankyu Takarazuka Line to Osaka.
+Nose Electric Railway Co., Ltd. (能勢電鉄株式会社, Nose Dentetsu), abbreviated as Nose Railway or Noseden (能勢電), is a Japanese private railway company.
+Its lines run in the mountainous areas of the Hanshin region, linking the Toyono District of Osaka to Kawanishi, Hyōgo.

 Nose Electric Railway is a principal subsidiary of Hankyu Corporation.
+Through service is provided with the Hankyu Takarazuka Line.
 A rush-hour special express train, the Nissei Limited Express, operates from Nissei-chuo Station to Umeda Station, the terminal of Hankyu in Osaka, in the morning and back again in the evening for commuters.